qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

     *A page is a widget which provides a screen with which users can interact in order to do something.
 Most times a page provides a single task or a group of related tasks.
-A qooxdoo mobile application is usually composed of one or more loosely bound pages.
+A qooxdoo mobile application is usually composed of one or more loosely connected pages.
     Typically there is one page that presents the "main" view.*